 Despite these barriers, there is a solution and a better way to feed your chickens that's way easier and way more rewarding.
 In fact, I've developed a complete system for feeding chickens a more natural diet, that overcomes these barriers.

-Step 1: Principles - forget everything you've learnt about feeding chickens
+Forget everything you've learnt about feeding chickens

 The first step is to forget everything you've learnt about feeding chickens, because this is a completely different approach.
 And it's more than just a list of foods.
 Instead, it's based on 3 key principles: